yangliu28/ros_group_project_delta/README.md

 `rosrun rviz rviz`

-7) If all the above goes right, start our main program:
+7) If all the above goes right, run the main program:

 `rosrun ps9_main ps9_main`

-8) 3 to 7 is just for debug, alternative, skip these and run our launch file:
+8) 3 to 7 are just for debug, alternatively, skip these and run our launch file:

 `roslaunch ps9_main ps9_main.launch`